bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 ## 5. Credential Definition

 ### 5.1 Subject
-The subject of a Person credential is the individual to whom it was issued, where that individual is legal professional registered with the Law Society of B.C.
+The subject of this credential is the individual to whom it was issued, where that individual is legal professional registered with the Law Society of B.C.

 ### 5.2 Attributes
 _A list of all the attributes in the credential, with a table describing each attribute.
 Subheadings and notes may be used to provide information that applies to a group of attributes, e.g., “Name” to describe Given Names and Family Name, “Address” to describe the set of address attributes._